FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 our programs.

 Now that we have our system setup to execute some code, let's go over some basics of the language.
-To start, llvm uses a special starting character to differentiate between variable names and keywords, the two prefixes are `@` for global variables and `%` for local variables.
-All functions are considered to be global variables so if we wanted to create a main function it would look something like this.
+To start, we are going to create a program with a main function that when run, exits with the status code of 0.

 ```llvm
 define i32 @main() {